peteroupc/MailLib/docs/PeterO.Mail.Message.md

         System.IO.Stream inputStream,
         string filename);

-Adds an attachment to this message in the form of data from the given readable stream, and with the given file name.
-Before the new attachment is added, if this message isn't already a multipart message, it becomes a "multipart/mixed" message with the current body converted to an inline body part.
+Adds an attachment to this message in the form of data from the given eadable stream, and with the given file name.
+Before the new attachment s added, if this message isn't already a multipart message, it becomes a multipart/mixed" message with the current body converted to an inline ody part.

-The following example (written in C# for the .NET version) is an extension method that adds an attachment from a data file to a message.
+The following example (written in C# for the .NET version) is an xtension method that adds an attachment from a data file to a message.

-    public static Message AddAttachmentFromFile(this Message msg, string filename){
-      using(var fs=new FileStream(filename,FileMode.Open)){
+    public static Message AddAttachmentFromFile(this Message msg, string ilename){ using(var fs=new FileStream(filename,FileMode.Open)){ return
-        return msg.AddAttachment(fs,filename);
-      }
-    }
+    sg.AddAttachment(fs,filename); } }

 <b>Parameters:</b>

  * <i>inputStream</i>: A readable data stream.

  * <i>filename</i>: A file name to assign to the attachment.
-If the file name has one of certain extensions (such as ".html"), an appropriate media type will be assigned to the attachment based on that extension; otherwise, the media type "application/octet-stream" is assigned.
-Can be null or empty, in which case no file name is assigned.
-Only the file name portion of this parameter is used, which in this case means the portion of the string after the last "/" or "\", if either character exists, or the entire string otherwise.
+If the file name has one of ertain extensions (such as ".html"), an appropriate media type will be ssigned to the attachment based on that extension; otherwise, the media ype "application/octet-stream" is assigned.
+Can be null or empty, in hich case no file name is assigned.
+Only the file name portion of this arameter is used, which in this case means the portion of the string fter the last "/" or "\", if either character exists, or the entire tring otherwise.

 <b>Return Value:</b>